 Medical Editor: John P. Cunha, DO, FACOEP

-Metrogel (metronidazole) topical (for the skin) is used to treat skin lesions caused by rosacea.
-It is an antibiotic.
-This medication is available in generic form.
-Common side effects include stinging, burning, skin irritation, dryness, redness, metallic taste, nausea, or headache.Dose: Apply and rub in a thin film of Metrogel once daily to affected area(s).
-Metrogel may interact with a blood thinner such as warfarin (Coumadin).
+Apply and rub in a thin film dose of Metrogel once daily to affected area(s).
+Metrogel may interact with blood thinners such as warfarin (Coumadin).
 It is not likely that other drugs you take orally or inject will have an effect on topically applied Metrogel.
-Many drugs can interact with each other.
-Tell your doctor all prescription and over-the-counter medications and supplements you use.
+Tell your doctor all medications and supplements you use.
 Metrogel should be used only when prescribed during pregnancy.
-This drug passes into breast milk.
-Consult your doctor before breast-feeding.
-Our Metrogel (metronidazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.
+Metrogel passes into breast milk.
+Consult your doctor before breastfeeding.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.